SAP BEx Query Designer Tutorial

 SAP BEx Query Designer

-3. The BEx Information Broadcasting can be used to distribute business intelligence content by e-mail, either as pre-calculated documents with historical data, or as links with live data.
+The BEx tool can display past and present data at different levels of detail and from different perspectives.
+It can create planning projections using BI Integrated Planning, and BEx Information Broadcasting can distribute business intelligence content by e-mail, either as pre-calculated documents with historical data or as links with live data.

-As the name suggests, it is used to define queries to retrieve data from SAP BW.
+Query Designer: As the name suggests, it is used to define queries that retrieve data from SAP BW.
 Query Designer acts as the bridge between SAP BW InfoProviders and the reporting front-end tools (SAP BW / SAP BO).
-It limits the field list displayed, which is based on their requirements.
-It also defines the default placement of these report objects within a report Query Designer and adds value by allowing users to define filters, selection screen variables (a.k.a.
-Prompts), Calculations, Unit Conversions, etc. that are not available in InfoProviders.
+It limits the field list displayed based on requirements and defines the default placement of report objects.
+It also lets users define filters, selection screen variables (prompts), calculations, and unit conversions that are not available in InfoProviders.

 Accessing Query Designer

-To access BEx Query designer, follow the below steps:
+To access the BEx Query Designer, follow the steps below:

 Step 1)